jonnonz1/nz-statute-book/acts/public/1996/dog-control-act-1996.md

   (b) to impound a dog under this Act:
   (c) to confine a dog in any quarantine facility registered under section 39 of the Biosecurity Act 1993:
   (d) to hold a dog in the custody of any society established to prevent cruelty to animals.
+(5) Regulations under this section are secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 78A Regulations adding further breed or type to Schedule 4
 (1) The Governor-General may, by Order in Council, in accordance with a recommendation of the Minister, amend Schedule 4 by doing 1 or more of the following to the schedule:
   (a) adding a further breed or type of dog to the schedule; or (b) moving the name or description of any dog from part of the schedule to another part of the schedule.
 (2) An Order in Council made under subsection (1) may not come into force except in accordance with a commencement order made under section 78B.
-(3) An order made under subsection (1) is a legislative instrument, but not a disallowable instrument, for the purposes of the Legislation Act 2012 and must be presented to the House of Representatives under section 41 of that Act.
+(3) An order under subsection (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 78B Procedure for bringing Order in Council made under section 78A into force
 (1) The Governor-General may, by Order in Council, make a commencement order bringing any Order in Council made under section 78A into force.
 (2) The commencement order may be made only after the Order in Council made under section 78A has been approved by resolution of the House of Representatives.
-(3) A resolution of the House of Representatives approving the Order in Council may be made at any time after— (a) the date that is 28 days after the date on which notice that the Order in Council has been made is given in the Gazette; or
-  (b) if the Gazette notice is given during the period commencing on 24 December in one year and ending on 15 January in the following year, 15 February of that following year.
+(3) A resolution of the House of Representatives approving the Order in Council may be made at any time after— (a) the date that is 28 days after the date on which the order is published under the Legislation Act 2019; or (b) if the order is published under the Legislation Act 2019 during the period commencing on 24 December in one year and ending on 15 January in the following year, 15 February of that following year.
 (4) An Order in Council made under section 78A lapses if— (a) a motion to approve the Order in Council is defeated; or (b) no motion to approve the Order in Council is agreed to within 1 year of its date of making.
+(5) An order under subsection (1) is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 78C Matters to which Minister must have regard before recommending Order in Council under section 78A
 (1) Before recommending to the Governor-General that an Order in Council be made under section 78A, the Minister must, in respect of each breed or type of dog referred to in the proposed Order in Council,—